symfony/symfony-docs/setup/web_server_configuration.rst

 :doc:`Symfony Local Web Server </setup/symfony_server>`.

 However, when running the application in the production environment, you'll need to use a fully-featured web server.
-This article describes several ways to use Symfony with Apache or Nginx.
+This article describes how to use Symfony with Apache or Nginx.

-When using Apache, you can configure PHP as an :ref:`Apache module <web-server-apache-mod-php>` or with FastCGI using :ref:`PHP FPM <web-server-apache-fpm>`.
-FastCGI also is the preferred way to use PHP :ref:`with Nginx <web-server-nginx>`.

 .. sidebar:: The public directory